Skip to main contentSkip to navigation

 • Expansion units (DX/RX series) add drives across a separate eSATA or SAS connection.
 If the expansion shelf fails, DSM marks those members as missing, which can crash the volume even though the drives are physically intact.

 DSM supports NVMe SSD caching in two modes: read-only and read-write.
-A cache drive failure in read-only mode is inconvenient but not destructive.
-In read-write mode, it can cause an immediate Volume Crashed state.
+A cache drive failure in read-only mode is inconvenient but not destructive because the cache only holds copies of frequently accessed blocks.
+In read-write mode, write-back cache holds dirty data that has not yet been flushed to the HDD array, which can cause an immediate Volume Crashed state.

 Read-Only Cache Failure